reymond-group/Coconut-TMAP-SVM/README.md

 The class weights were inversely proportional to the class frequency, and the hyperparameter C was optimized using 5-fold cross-validation.
 During the hyperparameter optimization, 20% of the training set was left out as a validation set, and the balanced accuracy of the validation set was maximized.
 The hyperparameter C was optimized among the values 0.1,1, 10, 100, and 1000, resulting in C = 1.
 The classifier was implemented using [scikit-learn](https://scikit-learn.org/) with the “one versus rest” strategy.
 After the evaluation process, a second version of the MAP4 SVM classifier was trained using both training and test to learn from all curated 60 thousand datapoints.
-This version of the MAP4 SVM classifier can be use at the webpage:
+This version of the MAP4 SVM classifier can be use [here](https://np-svm-map4.gdb.tools/).

 ### 3. The COCONUT microbial and plants natural products MAP4 TMAP